Environmental Health Sciences Pilot Grants

 - Environmental Health Advancement: Include a sentence explaining how the research will advance exposome research, general environmental health research, or cancer science, as applicable.

-- Science portion (4 page maximum length, 11 point Arial, 1-inch margins):
+Science portion (4 page maximum length, 11-point Arial font, 1-inch margins):

 - Should be written in the style of an NIH R grant, with specific aims, significance, innovation, and approach.

-- References, cover page, and grant potential (see below) are not included in the page count.
+- References, cover page, grant potential, timeline and Core consultation (see below) are not included in the page count.

 - Consult with your ROAR pre-award manager to develop your budget.